SarehPrice/Learn-Front-End-UI-Design-2020/README.md

 Processing - A Java based programming language used to create animations, games, and interactive art - https://processing.org/

+General Assembly- Another certificate place but also has some free stuff - https://generalassemb.ly/blog/free-fridays/

 Developer and Tech Communities

 https://womeninwebdev.com/

 https://www.hiretechladies.com/

+http://ladydev.org/ (Local club in Des Moines, they also run Area515)

 _____________________